crossleydominic/ThreadSafetyAnnotations/README.md

         }
     }

-But if I'd written some code that uses _data and I'd forgottent to take the lock then compilcation will fail
+But if the developer had forgotten to take the lock whilst accessing the data member then a compile time error is generated.

     public void AddToData(int value)
     {